-The agent is expected to act in the best interests of the principal.
+The agent is expected to act in the best interest of the principal.
 It is however not unusual for principal-agent relationships to lead to conflicts.
-The most common example of this occurs when managers, acting as agents, do not act in the best interests of the shareholders of the company (the principals).
+The most common example of this occurs when managers, acting as agents, do not act in the best interest of the shareholders of the company (the principals).

 Directors and managers (agents) are expected to act in the best interests of the shareholders (principal) by maximizing the company’s equity value.
-These two groups, however, tend to diverge on issues related to the risks that a company should undertake.
-Managers and directors tend to act in a more risk-averse manner in order to better protect their employment status, whereas shareholders would want for directors and managers to accept more risk in order to maximize equity value.
+These two groups, however, tend to have conflicting interests on issues related to the risks that a company should undertake.
+Managers and directors tend to act in a more risk-averse manner to better protect their employment status.
+On their part, shareholders would want directors and managers to accept more risk to maximize equity value.

-Minority shareholders usually have limited or no control over management and limited or no voice in director appointments or in major transactions that could directly impact shareholder value.
-As a result, conflicts between minority and controlling shareholders usually occur wherein the opinions or desires of the minority shareholders are overshadowed by the influence of the controlling shareholders.
+Minority shareholders usually have limited or no control over the management.
+Similarly, they have limited or no voice in director appointments or in major transactions that could directly impact shareholder value.
+As a result, conflicts between minority and controlling shareholders usually occur.
+Such conflicts arise when the opinions or desires of the minority shareholders are eclipsed by the influence of the controlling shareholders.

 Whereas managers are involved in the day-to-day operations of a company, the board of directors, especially the non-executive board members, are not.
 This leads to information asymmetry and makes it difficult for the board to effectively carry out its functions.

-Creditors desire a company to undertake activities which promote stable financial performance and maintain default risk at an acceptable level to essentially guarantee a safe return of their principal and payment of interest.
-Shareholders, on the other hand, prefer for the company to undertake riskier activities which have strong earnings potential and are more likely to enhance equity value.
-There is, therefore, a divergence in risk tolerance between these two groups.
+Creditors’ interest is to have a company undertake activities that promote stable financial performance and maintain default risk at an acceptable level.
+This essentially guarantees a safe return of their principal and payment of interest by the company.
+Shareholders, on the other hand, prefer to have the company venture into riskier activities that have high return potential and are as such more likely to enhance equity value.
+There is, therefore, a divergence of interest in risk tolerance between these two groups.

-Examples of other conflicts between stakeholders include: conflicts between customers and shareholders, conflicts between customers and suppliers, and conflicts between shareholders and governments or regulators.
+Examples of other conflicts between stakeholders include conflicts between customers and shareholders, customers and suppliers, and shareholders and governments or regulators.

-Which of the following statements about principal-agency relationships is accurate?
+Which of the following statements about principal-agency relationships is most likely accurate?